Sitting with management at the final review for your customer survey questionnaire someone is going to ask about the incentive for survey completions.

 While this may seem crazy, it can be a very cost effective solution because a pre-paid incentive has a much higher impact on response rate than a promised incentive.
 Thus you can use a smaller incentive and generate a larger response rate.

 In this research a range of pre-paid incentives were tested and created substantial lifts in response rate.
 Even a $1 offer lifted rates by around 25%.
+Compare that to the zero impact a $2 incentive had in the campaign above.

 It may appear strange, that a non-contingent reward can influence people but I believe basic human nature is at play.
-In his book Influence, Robert Cialdini outlines how significant reciprocation is in the human psyche.
+In his book Influence, Robert Cialdini outlines how important reciprocation is in the human psyche.

 Small gifts can generate enormous obligations in the receiver’s mind.
 The small “gift” of the pre-paid incentive generates an uninvited debt that can be quickly repaid through responding to the survey.